This document is a usage manual for JEB3. Last revision: March 2019 for JEB 3.1.3.

 - Users interact with units through views that contain fragments representing various aspects of a unit

-- Within the RCP client, fragments are visible as tabs at the bottom of a view
+- Within the UI client, fragments are visible as tabs at the bottom of a view

 - Most units are interactive.
 Users can interact with them through a variety of ways, including via Actions, available in the similarly-named menu.